-Dr. Leah Houston joined Benjamin Rush Institute on April 17, 2020, at 10:00am ET, Leah Houston, MD will be joining BRI live to speak on the critically important topic of “Restoring Autonomy and Agency to the Physician Patient Relationship with Self Sovereign Identity Technology.”
+Dr. Leah Houston joined Benjamin Rush Institute on April 17, 2020 to speak on “Restoring Autonomy and Agency to the Physician Patient Relationship with Self Sovereign Identity Technology.”
 Watch the full video below.

-Dr. Leah Houston is the founder of HPEC, and a board-certified Emergency Physician.
+Leah Houston, MD is the founder of HPEC, and a board-certified Emergency Physician.
 While practicing emergency medicine across the US for nearly 10 years she recognized a common problem: uncompensated administrative burdens related to physician employment and credentialing are a leading cause of administrative waste and physician burnout.

 She realized that distributed ledger technology could solve the obstructive regulatory problems in healthcare, by creating a decentralized community of physicians.
 She began working on the project and named it HPEC – the Humanitarian Physicians Empowerment Community.
 HPEC is building a platform that will give every physician a self-sovereign digital identity attached to their credentials in order to create a democratic digital physicians guild.
 HPEC will streamline the current antiquated and laborious process of credentialing, reduce administrative waste, improve access to care and give physicians sovereign ownership of their data and employment rights.
 The organization will also create an opportunity for physicians to communicate more efficiently about policy, and practice in order to improve patient care.